keithy/okay-php/README.md

  ```
  language: php
  php: [5.6,7.1]
- script: php _okay.php | diff .expected -
+ script: php okay/_okay.php
  ```
 ## Usage

-1. Copy the `_okay.php` file to somewhere within your project, or to the root of your specs/tests folder.
+1. Copy the `_okay.php` file to somewhere within your project, or to the root of your specs/tests/okay folder.

 2. Copy the `_ok.php` file to the root of any other specs/tests folder within your project.
    (edit it so that it can find _okay.php)